mclancy96/rspec-model-specs-with-validations-and-associations-readme/README.md

 Try these exercises to reinforce your learning:

-1. Write a spec to test a model validation for presence of a field.
+1. Write a spec to test a model validation for presence of content or rating.
 What happens if you remove the validation from the model?
-2. Write a spec to test a uniqueness validation.
-How would you test for case-insensitive uniqueness?
+2. Write a spec to test that a review cannot be added to two books.
+How would you enforce this rule in Rails?
-3. Write a spec to test a `belongs_to` or `has_many` association.
-How would you test a `has_one` or `has_and_belongs_to_many`?
+3. Write a spec to test a `has_many` or `belongs_to` association.
+How would you test a `has_one` or a more complex relationship?
-4. Create a factory for a model and use it in your specs.
-How does FactoryBot help keep your tests DRY?
+4. Create a factory for building reviews or books and use it in your specs.
+How does this help keep your tests DRY?
 5. Why is it important to test both validations and associations in your models?

 Reflect: What could go wrong in your app if you didn't test your models?